ulivz/alphax/README.md

 ## What is alphax?

-alphax provides JSON-like and chained APIs that allow you to manipulate files freely.
+alphax provides very simple JSON-like and chained APIs that allow you to manipulate files freely.
 Now it supports [glob](https://github.com/isaacs/node-glob), task, reanme, filter and transform file during dest.

 BTW, alphax was named from the Greek initials _**α**_ and [spaceX](http://www.spacex.com/) I admire.